gleidsonmt/Gleidsonmt.github.io/src/assets/posts/post_01.md

 }
 ```

-But the buttons are action wrong, the two get selected at the same time.
+But the buttons aren't acting as expected, the two get selected at the same time.
 Fix, create a group.

 ```java